 Why is Backup and Recovery Important?

-With a robust backup and recovery strategy — and technology solution — in place, organizations can:
+Data powers your organization and your competitive advantage.
+That’s why backup and recovery is important.
+With a robust backup and recovery strategy — and technology solution — in place, your organization can:

-- Satisfy auditors – Laws differ from one jurisdiction to another, but having important accounting and other financial records backed up, recoverable, and easily accessible for both tax reasons and audits are critical to business operations
+Satisfy auditors – Laws differ from one jurisdiction to another, but having important accounting and other financial records backed up, recoverable, and easily accessible for both tax reasons and audits is critical to business operations

 Modern, Comprehensive Backup and Recovery Versus Traditional Backup and Recovery